TRIUMPH OIL PRESSURE GAUGE

 2. The Triumph kit consists of the gauge, handlebar mount, high pressure hose and adaptor fittings.
 Mount the gauge to your handlebars in a place that doesn’t interfere with the control cables or fuel tank.
 See photo.

-4. Press one end of the high pressure oil hose into the fitting on the adaptor.
+4. Press one end of the high pressure oil hose into the fitting.
 This may take some effort.
 You will feel a distinct click when the hose seats in the fitting.
 Gently pull on the hose to be sure it has seated.

 5. Route the hose well away from the hot exhaust pipe and zip tie to the frame.
 Be sure to route so that the steering is not impaired and the hose can not be chaffed or pinched.